-In this invariant there are two agents iterating over the closure set.
+In this invariant, there are two agents iterating over the closure set.
 The final Result line in the second (inner) agent says that it is not the case that there are two inheritance relationships where the source of one is the target of the other (and vice versa).
 If this condition is violated for any pair of classes in the closure, there is a cycle.
-This is a declarative, rather than operational, specification of the cycle-free property.
+This is a declarative rather than operational specification of the cycle-free property.

 The closure set is calculated by an invocation of the prepare routine.
-In this routine, an additional agent iterates across the set of all inheritance relationships ACM Journal Name, Vol. V, No. N, Month 20YY.

-and adds any implicit inheritance relationships that arise due to transitivity to the closure set.
+In this routine, an additional agent iterates across the set of all inheritance relationships and adds any implicit inheritance relationships that arise due to transitivity to the closure set.

-3.2.4 No bidirectional aggregations.
-This constraint is similar to the one found in UML on part-of relationships, i.e., that an object cannot recursively contain itself.
-The specification in Eiffel is as shown in Fig. 12.
+3.2.4 No Bidirectional Aggregations.
+This constraint is similar to the one found in UML on part-of relationships, that is, that an object cannot recursively contain itself.
+The specification in Eiffel is as shown in Figure 12.